On Sale This Week: Pork Sausages + 10% Off Various Chicken Cuts

 Fungi growing out of a cow pie.

-The nutrients, carbon, bacteria and everything else associated with that cow pie provides life and a whole ecosystem for mushrooms, bugs, worms, grass and microbes - and in turn those things will all provide life for something else.
-The cow, simply by being a cow, provides an ecosystem and source of life while it exists on our pastures and will eventually go to provide life for you and me.
+The nutrients, carbon, bacteria and everything else associated with that cow pie provide life and a whole ecosystem for mushrooms, bugs, worms, grass and microbes - and in turn those things will all provide life for something else.
+The cow, simply by being a cow, provides an ecosystem and a source of life while it exists on our pastures and will eventually go on to provide life for you and me.
 And even you and I, will eventually go on to provide life for mushrooms, bugs, worms, grass, microbes and many other things.

-We have destroyed the soils microbiome as we watch our health (and our own microbiomes) deteriorate, and are unable, or perhaps unwilling, to connect the dots.
-Likewise, to address our declining health, we have developed synthetic inputs and a factory like efficiency to provide temporary fixes.
+We have destroyed the soil's microbiome as we watch our health (and our own microbiomes) deteriorate, and are unable, or perhaps unwilling, to connect the dots.
+Likewise, to address our declining health, we have developed synthetic inputs and a factory-like efficiency to provide temporary fixes.
 We treat ourselves as we treat our soil - relying on artificial (and highly profitable) inputs, experts and the system to keep it going, all the while becoming more and more unbalanced.

 “We can not solve our problems with the same level of thinking that created them” - Albert Einstein